steveseguin/StageTEN-Guides/publishing-to-OBS.md

 <img src="https://user-images.githubusercontent.com/2575698/203494522-90279f82-b99b-44f6-9851-90000c7a6835.png" height="170" />

-Since we are adding this video to OBS though, and not a website, we only want to grab the URL (https://play.stageten.tv/embed/XXXXXXX-AAAA-BBBB-YYYYYYYYY) from the embed code; not the entire code block.
+Since we are adding this video to OBS though, and not a website, we only want to grab the URL (https://play.stageten.tv/embed/XXXXXXXAAAABBBBYYYYYYYYY) from the embed code; not the entire code block.

+[UPDATE: Feb 11th 2025]
+Instead of using the /embed/ URL, you can use the /sdk/ URL, which is this: https://play.stageten.tv/sdk/2023-03/channel/XXXXXXXAAAABBBBYYYYYYYYY

+The Embed URL is not a clean video output currently, while the SDK output URL is clean and the audio auto-plays.
+So at present, we want to use that until a dedicated clean URL option is added to the the StageTEN list of links.
+[END OF UPDATE]

 <img src="https://user-images.githubusercontent.com/2575698/203493911-7b225b92-81a4-40f9-ba47-d51738253aad.png" height="250" />